macadmins/ddm_testing/README.md

 [] # This makes sense because we've not added any declarations yet
 ```

-With this you should now have communication with the MAOS KMFDDM server!
+With this you should now have communication with the MAOS NanoHUB server!

 #### Enroll a test vm into your MDM server